Visit some of Europe’s finest cities from Barcelona to Berlin

 - Cantillon Brewery visit (1 beer included) - EUR7

 Enjoy a free day in Brussel.
 Discover the town further, perhaps visit mini-Europe theme park featuring miniature replicas of European monuments and judge if they are similar to the original ones.
 By now, you have definitely seen a handful of those in reality.
-If you’re interested in music, the must-see place is The Musical Instrument Museum.
-Three floors of musical instruments coming from each side of the world and hundreds of years of musical history in one place.
 Alternatively, climb inside an iron crystal magnified 165 billion times its normal size.
 The Atomium - a strange looking structure built in 1958 for Brussels Worlds Fair, now became a permanent part of city’s landscape.
+There is also an option to venture out of the city and discover Bruges or Antwerp.
+Jump on a train and visit one of these historical towns, either a most fairy-tale place in this part of Europe, medieval Bruge, or a port city of Antwerp, full of diamond traders, cutters and polishers.
 Finish off your day in Delirium Café, a cosy basement bar, tucked away on a cobblestone backstreet in the heart of Brussels.
 Café has an inventory of over 2000 beers.

 - Bruges Day trip by Train - EUR30